baibikov/baibikov/README.md

 >Jellyfish: is simple message queue.

->Jellydb: The simplest and fault-tolerant NOSQL database for storing messages by keys
+>Jellydb: The simplest and fault-tolerant NoSQL database for storing messages by keys

 ### Contact with me:
 <div id="badges">